-The purpose of this Booklet of Information is to describe the Board's Hand Subspecialty Certification Program and, in particular, to describe the application process, the case collection and the knowledge-based examination.
+The purpose of this Booklet of Information is to describe the Board's Hand Subspecialty Certification Program.
+Specifically, to describe registration and application processes, the case collection, and the knowledge-based examination.
 This Booklet of Information supersedes all previously published information of the Board covering requirements, policies and procedures and may be modified at any time.